 Considered to be the most beautiful country in the world, South Africa is a “must see” destination.
 And what better way to experience the landscape and culture than through the sport of rowing?
-The South Africa Western Cape trip in April is a one week adventure, although there is the possibility of joining us for two weeks with the full South Africa Rowing Safari.
-We will explore the Western Cape province.
+The South Africa Western Cape trip showcases amazing rowing in a one week adventure.
 The Western Cape is most famous for the city of Cape Town and for wine.
 The trip starts with lots of Cape Town rowing.
 There is so much to see and do in this beautiful and fascinating country that we recommend that you use the rowing trip as your springboard to further adventures!

 We row with the back drop of mountains, hills and vast plains, plus one of the most beautiful cities in the world.
-Penguins will entertain us on False Bay; we will stop rowing to watch bright birds weaving nests that hang above the water; after a row and a swim at a beautiful reservoir we will have a wine tasting lunch under the shade of a spreading tree; and we will explore two very different sections of the Breede River, just at the eastern part of this province.
+Penguins will entertain us on False Bay; we will stop rowing to watch bright birds weaving nests that hang above the water; after a row and a swim at a beautiful reservoir we will have a wine tasting lunch under the shade of a spreading tree; and we will explore two very different rivers, the Klein and Breede, at the eastern part of this province.
 This is rowing travel at its best.

 Diverse groups of people have created a vibrant culture.
 You will not forget the beautiful smiles.
 They are like the sunshine: warm, constant and everywhere.
 Our South African rowing guides and hosts will share insights into this fascinating country, with its complex history.
 Experts will introduce us to history and wildlife.
 The food is spectacular, combing African, Malay, Dutch and English influences, with an emphasis on local production and the freshest ingredients.
 Of course the wine is well known, but craft beers and fruit beverages round out the choices.
 While rowing is the draw, there is so much to explore and enjoy in the beautiful Western Cape.

 Read our blog post about this trip: